Gorgoroth: Suppression of lyrics and tablature

 Gorgoroth not only refuses to publish their lyrics but also actively suppresses any public showings of fan-written reconstructions.
 The reason for this suppression is not fully known, though Infernus has expressed disdain towards the prospect of material being covered by other bands, among other reasons.

 The limited edition of Ad Majorem Sathanas Gloriam on CD did however include the lyrics to the song "Prosperity and Beauty" for reasons unknown.

-The metal-lyric website Darklyrics.com contains the message "Gorgoroth lyrics removed due to copyright complaint by the band", in lieu of any actual lyrics.
+The metal-lyrics website Darklyrics.com contains the message "Gorgoroth lyrics removed due to copyright complaint by the band", in lieu of any actual lyrics.
 Lyricsondemand.com displays a cease-and-desist message from Prophecies Publishing.

 Lyrics and satanism

 Gorgoroth are known for their satanic-themed and anti-Christian lyrics.
 The band's founder and guitarist Infernus is openly a theistic satanist and considers himself "Satan's minister on Earth".
 He formed Gorgoroth to express his Satanist beliefs.
 The band's former vocalist Gaahl is openly anti-Christian.
 In an interview for the 2005 heavy metal documentary Metal: A Headbanger's Journey, Gaahl was asked what inspired Gorgoroth's music and his reply was simply "Satan".
 When asked what he believes Satan represents, he said "Freedom".

-Gaahl explained his use of Satanic and anti-Christian themes: "We live in a Christian world and we have to speak their language ...
-When I use the word 'Satan' it means the natural order, the will of a man, the will to grow, the will to become the superman and not to be oppressed by any law such as the church, which is only a way to control the masses."

 Gaahl and Infernus were openly supportive of the church burnings perpetrated by members of the black metal scene in the early 1990s.
 Gaahl further said, "there should have been more of them, and there will be more of them".